sahsagar-google/oracle-toolkit/docs/user-guide.md

    ssh ${INSTANCE_SSH_USER:-`whoami`}@${INSTANCE_IP_ADDR_NODE_2} sudo -u root hostname
    ```

-1. Review optional toolkit parameters:
+1. Review optional oracle-toolkit parameters:

    `./install-oracle.sh --help`

-1. Create the cluster configuration file by editing the `cluster_config.json` file template that is provided with the toolkit.
+1. Create the cluster configuration.
+You have two options:
+   1. Edit the `cluster_config.json` JSON file template that is provided with the toolkit,
+and then specify its path using the `--cluster-config` parameter

-1. Install the database with the path to the cluster configuration file specified on the `--cluster-config` property:
+   1. Pass the cluster configuration JSON as an argument to the `--cluster-config-json` parameter

+1. Install the database:

    ```bash
    ./install-oracle.sh \